GUIDELINES ON THE DIRECT HIRING OF DOMESTIC WORKERS (HOUSEHOLD SERVICE WORKERS)

 E. Photocopy of any valid identification of employer; and

-3. Collect the verified documents together with POLO endorsement letter on the indicated date of collection.
+3. Collect the verified documents together with POLO endorsement letter from the Philippine Embassy on the indicated date of collection.

 4. Send the verified documents to the worker being directly hired in the Philippines.